DvorakDwarf/Infinite-Storage-Glitch/README.md

 YouTube has no limit on amount of video that you can upload.
 This means that it is effectively infinite cloud storage if you were able to embed files into video with some kind of tool.
 ISG is the tool.

+A niche use case mentioned is using the program to link files to videos.
+If you have a tutorial and it requires some files you can leave a link to a video containing the files for viewers to download.
+The risk is still on you if YouTube doesn't like it and I would not recommend trying this.

 This has been quite heavily inspired by suckerpinch's [Harder Drive](https://www.youtube.com/watch?v=JcJSW7Rprio) video and [discord as a filesystem](https://github.com/pixelomer/discord-fs).
 Unfortunately no filesystem functionality as of right now.

 If you are having trouble with the program please dm me.